 Last night Manhattan Community Board Number 8 overwhelmingly voted to adopt 2015-06 Manhattan Comm Bd 8 Resolution re MRTA.
-In essence it calls upon the state legislators who represent Community Board 8 in the Senate and Assembly to take action to cause a “serious discussion” of the Marijuana Regulation and Taxation Act (“MRTA”), i.e. the proposed full legalization statute introduced by Senator Liz Krueger and Assembly Member Crystal People-Stokes.
+In essence it calls upon the state legislators who represent Community Board 8 in the Senate and Assembly to take action to cause a “serious discussion” of the Marihuana Regulation and Taxation Act (“MRTA”), i.e. the proposed full legalization statute introduced by Senator Liz Kruger and Assembly Member Crystal People-Stokes.

 The vote was something like 29-5 (as related to me by someone else who was there); I started counting too late to record the exact numbers but I could tell from the consistent “yes” votes that it was a landslide.

 I consider this event a very big deal.
 Adoption of this resolution means that part of a municipal government is calling upon part of the state government to hold a discussion of legalization.
 I’m not aware of anything like this happening before.

 New York City Community Boards are very interesting institutions.
 They are the part of New York City government with the lowest barriers to entry for the public.
 The City is divided up into 59 Community Board districts.
 The Boards hold general monthly meetings that are open to the public at which members of the public can speak.
 There are also numerous committees, such as health, public safety, youth, economic development, and so on that meet as well and, at least according to my experience, are also open to the public.